kylewong975/CourseDataAnalysis/README.md

 detailing possible JSON objects that were found in myUCLA courses and possible edge cases to ensure my parser is robust.
 - `ucla_colleges_parser.py`: Given a department/subject, returns the school it belongs to (College of Letters and Science, Engineering and Applied Science, etc)
 - `integration.py`: Script that reads in all the necessary computed data and integrates it into a final JSON format providing a summary of key data from courses
+- `lecture_length.py`: Script that parses the course list JSON file and produces a JSON output with lecture length information
-- `classdata.json`: The final JSON file containing all the necessary information for data analysis
+- `finalData.json`: The final JSON file containing all the necessary information for data analysis